simon-ritchie/apysc/docstring_markdowns/apysc/_type/number.md

 **[Parameters]**

 - `value`: int or float or Int or Number
   - Any number value to set.
-If float or Number value is specified, that value will be cast to integer.
+If a float or Number value is specified, this interface casts its value to an integer.